 Every attempt will be made to notify parents of each absence of their student through use of the Parent Link automated dialing system.
 However, failure to successfully notify parents will NOT negate the attendance policy.
-Parents are responsible for verifying all information in Parent Portal is current.
+Parents are responsible for verifying all information in the Parent Portal.